 Although they make great additions to the family, Berners are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Bernese Mountain Dogs are prone to includes bacterial infections such as aseptic meningitis; joint conditions such as elbow dysplasia and hip dysplasia; cancers such as histiocytosis; and neurological diseases such as epilepsy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Berner has the misfortune of inheriting his father’s bad elbows or his mother’s bum hips, you’re covered.